 The DATASET_FILES subfolder is required if and only if the Exchange Set contains an S-104 HDF5 dataset.

-The CATALOGUES subfolder is required if and only if the Exchange Set contains a Feature or Portrayal Catalogue.
-(This Edition of S-104 does not include Interoperability Catalogues.)
+The CATALOGUES subfolder is required if and only if the Exchange Set contains a Feature Catalogue.
+(This Edition of S-104 does not include Interoperability or Portrayal Catalogues.)

 The DATASET_FILES folder must contain a subfolder named according to the Producer Code.